uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/become-a-teacher-in-england.md

 for a PGCE or PGDE without QTS.
 These courses are also eligible for candidates without a degree.

+You can also search for ‘further education’ courses leading to a post-compulsory education and training qualification (PCET).
+You do not need a degree to apply for courses leading to a PCET.

 ### Choose an age group

 You can train to teach: